 The subject of service quality and customer satisfaction is of utmost importance to a country like Bhutan which considers tourism as top revenue generator for the government.
 However till now, no research for this particular topic has been conducted specifically in the context of any tourist services provider in Bhutan.

-But there are lots of research done on other developing nations, for instance on Jordan (Al-Rousan, et al., 2010; Hersh, 2010), on India by Rao & a) Service quality
+59 5 Literature Review a) Service quality